 Introduction to Data Visualization – Theory, R & ggplot2

 The topic of data visualization is very popular in the data science community.
-The market size for visualization products is valued at $4 Billion and is projected to reach $7 Billion by the end of 2022 according to Mordor Intelligence.
+The market size for visualization products is valued at 7 Billion by the end of 2022 according to Mordor Intelligence.
 While we have seen amazing advances in the technology to display information, the understanding of how, why, and when to use visualization techniques has not kept up.
 Unfortunately, people are often taught how to make a chart before even thinking about whether or not it’s appropriate.

 In short, are you adding value to your work or are you simply adding this to make it seem less boring?
 Let’s take a look at some examples before going through the Stoltzmaniac Data Visualization Philosophy.

 I have to give credit to Junk Charts – it inspired a lot of this post.

 One author at Vox wanted to show the cause of death in all of Shakespeare

 Using a legend instead of data callouts is the only thing that could have made this worse.
 The author could easily have used a number of other tools to get the point across.
 While wordles are not ideal for any work requiring exact proportions, it does make for a great visual in this article.
 Junk Charts Article.

 To be clear, I’m not close to being perfect when it comes to visualizations in my blog.
 The sizes, shapes, font colors, etc. tend to get out of control and I don’t take the time in R to tinker with all of the details.
 However, when it comes to displaying things professionally, it has to be spot on!
 So, I’ll walk through my theory and not worry too much about aesthetics (save that for a time when you’re getting paid).

 “The Good” visualizations:

 - Executives may want a high-level view